10 Best Things to Do in White Sands National Park

 1. You don’t have to hike far to enjoy the best of White Sands National Park.

-Contrary to what you may think before visiting, many of the best spots and most beautiful photos in White Sands were all taken within just a few minutes of walking into the dune field.
+Contrary to what you may think before visiting, many of the best spots and most beautiful photos in White Sands National Park are all taken within just a few minutes of walking into the dune field.

-While hiking longer trails, like the Alkali Flat Trail, is stunning and makes for some extremely beautiful views, the best of the park can be seen by simply venturing into the white sand on either side of Dunes Drive, which is especially important to known if you’re planning your visit during the hotter summer months!
+While hiking longer trails, like the Alkali Flat Trail, is stunning and a great way to escape the crowds, the best of the park can be seen by simply venturing into the dune field on either side of Dunes Drive, which is especially important to keep in mind if you’re planning your visit during the hotter summer months!

 2. The further you go down Dunes Drive, the better the sand dunes become.